 On 18th August 2020 Councillors considered the results of community consultation, and then resolved not to proceed with the trial.

-Why not use the trails?
+Why not expect people biking to use the off-street shared paths or trails?

-Why not use the overpass?
+Why not expect people biking to use the overpass?

 Why not retractable bollards?